AscendingPassage.com HOME PAGE.

 lucerne.
 How inexplicable it seems that this land of ancient

-splendours, which never ceased indeed to be nutritive and prodigiously
+splendors, which never ceased indeed to be nutritive and prodigiously

-fertile, should have returned, for some hundreds of years now, to the
+fertile, should have returned to the

 humble pastoral life of the peasants.